djmcgregor/djmcgregor.github.io/_pages/publications-list.md

 ---
 # Contact / PDF Access
 Copyrights limit what I can share on this website.
 If you are interested in reading one of my publications but do not have journal access, I am happy to privately share a PDF copy.
-Send me a message via LinkedIn or email davisjmcgregor{at}gmail{dot}com.
+Send an email with subject line "Paper Request" to davisjmcgregor{at}gmail{dot}com.
 Feel free to reach out for other reasons as well!